CedricS789/Alexis-Finance-Assistant/System Prompts/2-Ledger-Agent.md

         -   Extract and use the Notion Page ID
         -   **Creation is mandatory when no match exists** - never proceed with empty fields
 4.  **ID Validation and Transaction Creation:** Verify you have valid Notion Page IDs for Account and Category/Source.
 Use Calculator tool to validate amount sign (negative for expenses, positive for incomes).
 Then call Add_Expense or Add_Income with the correct amount and resolved IDs.
+5.  **Financial Insight Gathering:** After successful transaction creation, gather relevant financial insights by calling appropriate tools (Get_Account_Details, Get_Budget_Details, etc.) to provide current financial state information.
-6.  **Structured Confirmation:** Assemble a report using the `OPERATION COMPLETE` format, explicitly noting any new entities created.
+6.  **Structured Confirmation:** Assemble a report using the `OPERATION COMPLETE` format with financial insights, explicitly noting any new entities created.
 If the process fails at any step, use the specified failure report format.

 ---